bjornmeansbear/lectureScripts/WhatIsSGD.md

 # What is Sustainable Graphic Design?

-Some kind of intro needed!?!?!?!?!

 What ties all my work together?

-I've been looking at a lot of different things the last several weeks.

-I've been working since 2006 in and around sustainability.

 Sustainabilitists take over where environmentalism ends, moving from the realm of the environment into all realms.
 We must allow our designs, strategies and methodologies to evolve and adapt to new ideas, new hybrids — accept and deal with a constant flux between nature, society, economy — everything.